maple1220/hack-pad/JOURNAL.md

+---
-**TITLE: Watergirls only
+TITLE: Watergirls only
 AUTHOR: Maple
 DESCRIPTION: A mini keyboard specifically made for watergirlies when playing fireboy and watergirl.
-Watergirls deserve their own territory and need to keep their hands clean from the regular keyboard.
-CREATED AT: 2025-06-11**
+CREATED AT: 2025-06-11
+---

 I decided to make a hack pad alongside with my MUCH more experienced friends and followed the hackpad turtorial: https://hackpad.hackclub.com/guide